Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Incentives for foreign workers

 Individuals becoming tax-resident and taking up employment in Cyprus are entitled to an annual exemption equal to the lesser of €8,500 or 20% of their income from employment in Cyprus.
-The exemption commences 1 January following the year of employment, whichever is less, for up to the first five years of residence.
+The exemption commences 1 January following the year of employment.
 The exemption is available for a period of 5 years with the last eligible tax year being 2030.

 It is not possible to claim both benefits in one year.